 Whereas one leaders, such as William Lloyd Garrison, Theodore Weld, Wendell Phillips and Frederick Douglass were as committed to women's rights as they were to the abolition of slavery.
 Others disagreed with this view and in 1840 a group including Arthur Tappan, James Birney and Gerrit Smith left the Anti-Slavery Society and formed a rival organization, the American and Foreign Anti-Slavery Society.

-Chapman was editor of the anti-slavery journal, Non-Resistant (1839-1842).
+Chapman was editor of the anti-slavery journal, Non-Resistance in New England (1839-1842).
 Other books written by Chapman included Memorials of Harriet Martineau (1877).
 Her grandson, John Jay Chapman, was also a campaigner for social reform and an outstanding literary critic.

 Maria Weston Chapman died on 12th July, 1885.